• Loading stock data...

 SafeSport is the body created by Congress in the wake of the Larry Nassar scandal to prevent child and sexual abuse in Olympic sports.
 By longstanding policy, the organization does not comment on individual cases.
 But it seems apparent they were not aware of Bowdoin’s case despite his stature in the sport.
 A SafeSport spokesperson said that a criminal sexual abuse charge violates SafeSport code and would appear on the organization’s disciplinary database.
 Bowdoin’s name did not appear in the database until late Friday afternoon, which says he was issued a temporary suspension on Friday for “allegations of misconduct.”

-The Oregon School Activities Association, which oversees high school sports in the state, did not immediately return a request for comment.
+The Oregon School Activities Association, which oversees high school sports in the state, said it “was not made aware of these abhorrent charges” until Friday.

 A spokesperson for Nike, which hosts the large national championship meet timed by Athletic, said the company found out about the allegations on Nov.
 6, the same day as the LetsRun post.